 Please note that by signing up for this course, you are agreeing to make 7 off-campus trips in Tallahassee for a homework assignment, and thus you must have the means of transportation or make the transportation arrangements necessary to do so.
 By looking at the schedule, you can prepare in advance and visit the off-campus sites at a convenient time.

-This course situates representative novels within the larger conversational framework of the black body -- in motion, scarred, dismembered, and remembered.
-Relying upon recent scholarship surrounding the body as a trope for a traumatic history involving slavery, colonization, and Jim Crow politics as well as a site for the remembrance of a lost, fragmented heritage, we will discuss a range of novels in terms of their insights into various moments in the black experience and the political implications of blackness in the American Republic.
+This diversity in Western Civilization ("Y") course situates representative novels within the larger conversational framework of the black body -- in motion, scarred, marked, vanished, dismembered, and remembered.
+Relying upon recent scholarship surrounding the body as a trope for a traumatic history involving slavery, colonization, and Jim Crow as well as a site for the remembrance of a lost, fragmented heritage, we will discuss a range of novels in terms of their insights into various moments in the black experience and the political implications of blackness in the American Republic.
 Our readings will also permit us to consider gendered and queered bodies concerning their relation to extant or 'official' history.
-African-America Literature, History, and Culture holds America in general and the South in particular as spaces where the black body enters, but seldom leaves, at least intact.
+African-America Literature, History, and Culture imagines America in general and the South in particular as spaces where the black body enters, but seldom leaves, at least intact.
 We will examine nuances of meaning associated with this mythology through the lens of texts by authors whose works chronicle the search for freedom, wholeness, and selfhood in a New World setting.

 - Gloria Naylor, Mama Day